 What if my pediatrician said to wait, but I’m still concerned?

 Don’t wait!
 Here’s why!

 Pediatricians are often responsible for screening children for speech and language delays at the child’s well check.
 However, pediatricians have only a general knowledge about speech and language development.
 Speech-language pathologists are the experts and have more specific education and training to help identify children who need help.
 Research shows the earlier a child with a delay receives help, the better the outcome will be (Rosetti, 1996).

-If you have a concern, contact a certified speech-language pathologist.
+If you have a concern, contact a certified SLP.

 My friend said late talkers always catch up and don’t need therapy.
 Is this true?